solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_01_Alerting_Guidelines.md

 - Are your customers affected?
 Are users of the service or application affected as a result of the issue?

 - Are other dependent systems affected?
-Are there alerts from dependencies that are interrelated, and that can possibly be correlated to avoid notifying different teams all working on the same problem?
+Are there alerts from dependencies that are interrelated and that can possibly be correlated to avoid notifying different teams all working on the same problem?

-Test and validate the assumptions in a nonproduction environment, and then deploy into production.
-Monitoring configurations are derived from known failure modes, test results of simulated failures, and experience from different members of the team.
+Test and validate the assumptions in a nonproduction environment, and then deploy them into production.
+Monitoring configurations are derived from known failure modes, test results of simulated failures, and experiences from different members of the team.

 Consider automating the remediation steps in Azure.